Day 4 | 5th October

 Layla Tazhibayeva (Layla-Qobyz)

-A virtuoso Kobyz player from Kazakhistan, Layla brings brilliant set to the Jodhpur sunrise.
+A virtuoso Kobyz player from Kazakhstan, Layla brings brilliant set to the Jodhpur sunrise.
 The traditional Kobyz, with a deep, meditative sound, is a sacred instrument of Shamans and spiritual medics in Kazakh and Turkish cultures.

 The Kobyz reveals its two distinct sides in Layla’s hands.
 She draws out the pensive, melancholic depths of the traditional Kobyz, as well as the lively, dynamic spirit of the electric variant, moving between them with graceful fluency.

-Gulzoda Khudoinazarova
+Gulzoda Khudoynazarova

 Widely recognised as one of the most significant voices of Central Asia, Gulzoda Khudoynazarova is among the numbered few practitioners and interpreters of Uzbekistan’s Shashmaqam.
 Included in the UNESCO World Heritage List, Shashmaqam is a classical music tradition rich in vocal and instrumental music, melodic and rhythmic idioms and poetry.
 Paired with her magnetic stage presence and haunting voice, this 1000 year-old tradition comes to life at Gulzoda’s concerts and lingers long after she concludes.
 She is accompanied by Bekzod Safarov on the Dutar (a 2 stringed lute) and Farrukh Vohidov on Gijjak (Uzbek’s oldest bow instrument).
 Gulzoda herself sings while also playing the Doyra, one of Asia’s oldest percussion instruments.